ace19-dev/image-retrieval-pytorch/README.md

 ![](assets/2362_27.jpg)
 ![](assets/177_4.jpg)

-- The leftmost is the query image and the remaining four which is ordered by nearest values are the gallery results. the upper three row is correct and last is incorrect.
+- The leftmost is the query image and the remaining four which is ordered by nearest values are the gallery images.
+The upper three row is correct and last is incorrect.

 ## dataset
 - download_images.py (about 20GB) from https://www.kaggle.com/c/imaterialist-challenge-furniture-2018